 Wow...this article hit a little nerve of mine.
 I think we are increasingly over-regulating everything, as well as giving in to individual whims of "justice" at the sake of trying to avoid offending anyone.
 However, what seems to be happening a great majority of the time is that you end up offending a lot of people, but making it impossible to say anything for fear of appearing callous to whatever the "cause" or plight being extolled.

 Take the cookie monster argument.
-How closely it resembles the removal of all treats at our district elementary schools.
+How closely it resembles the .
 Because kids might get fat or some kid might have an allergy to something in said cookie, just ban them all.
 There's more to offer.
 Give them fruits and vegetables.
 That'll be great party food.
 Only it isn't.
 Parties are three times a year.
 Parties are meant for fun and are a time to indulge.
 But since the little "cookie monsters" can't control themselves we better not offer them at all.

 I wish the powers that be could've seen the look on the fifth-graders faces this year when they were served their low fat cheese pizza on whole wheat crust in pieces all of 2 inches wide.
 Half of them wound up in the trash.
 I'm all for healthy eating, exposing kids to a variety of choices, and promoting moderation, but I don't think over-regulating classroom parties is necessary.
 Cookie monster didn't make this generation fat.
 Eating too much junk too often and not exercising did.
 Cookie Monster is make believe, and I'm pretty sure I always knew that.